1. Define Target Customers | 2. Understand Customers | 3. Customer & Employee Feedback | 4. Marketing Towards CS |

 If this is the case, then the customer requires customer service and almost surely does not want to be marketed to.

-One of the key ways to enhance the customer experience is to reduce customer effort.
+One of the best practices in improving your customer experience strategy is reducing customer effort.

 Ecommerce stats show that 87% of shoppers abandon their carts if the checkout process takes too long or is overly complicated.

-There are a number of ways you can achieve this.
+There are several ways you can achieve this.
 For example, one of the marks of effective web forms is an autofill feature.

 Besides the checkout process, another area where it’s essential to reduce customer effort is support.
 When a buyer needs assistance, they don’t want to jump through hoops to get it.
 Instead of making buyers fill out a contact form, many companies are opting for a live chat feature.